liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. the fans are asking for a refund after cancellation of the pop start's concert
 1. what have you tried
 1. put the country's economy into crisis
-1. that not nature english
 1. can you pass me the book
 1. they don't think of science the same way I do
 1. he's the one that I look up to
 1. function normally
 1. I haven't heard those words in a long time, thank you
-1. I'm kind of hard hearing
 1. how much for a magazine
 1. a puff of smoke
 1. under certain circumstances